Coming up in a week in Saratoga . . .

 Russ Williams and I have played the piece above.
-This is the professional production of Alfonso Montes's "Summer" from The Little Four Seasons.
+This is the professional recording of Alfonso Montes's "Summer" from The Little Four Seasons.

 In the summer of 2016 we performed Teleman's "Passepied for Three Lutes" at CGS.
 Guitarists are William Bailey, Russ Williams, and yours truly.

 Russ and I are working on “Autumn” and “Winter” from Montes’s Little Four Seasons.

 To the left, accompanying myself in a version of "Greensleeves," not well recorded on iPhone at a UUCC practice session, Spring 2017.

 The above is an unsuccessful effort to enlarge the legend from the CGS newsletter (to the left).

 Someday I'll post how Russ and I played this, Duo Montes performing "Spring" from The Little Four Seasons.

 Above: Practicing either at Russ Williams's homeor at the library.